john-yohan-park/Valgrind_Catalina/README.md

 Does all this container and image-speak sound like nonsense to you?
 If so, please read the following. </br>

 An image is like a GitHub repository that resides in Github.com.
 By creating an image, you're cloning a repository of that software on Docker's server (like forking a repository on Github).
 A container is when you create an instance of that image and run it.
-Meaning, you've cloned the forked repository to your local machine, so you can make changes to it.
-And like working with Git, what do you do after you're done working on a container?
-You update the image with the changes you've made to its container (like git add, commit, push).
-Thus, images are like frozen instances of your containers while containers are like running and edit-able instances of that image.
-All this is to say, update your image after working on a container, or else you lose the changes you've made!
+Meaning, you've cloned the forked repository to your local machine so you can make changes to it.
+And like Git, what do you do after you're done working with your container?
+You update the image with the changes you've made to the container (like pushing the changes you've made to a git repository on your local machine to the repository that resides in Github.com).
+Therefore, an image is like a frozen instance of your container while a container is like running an editable instance of that image.
+All this is to say, update your image after working on a container so that you don't lose the changes you've made!

 ## Installation Steps